If you’re thinking about renting out your buy-to-let property to a family member, there are several considerations you should take into account.

 Letting to a relative can have financial implications, and you have to ensure that arrangements such as deposit collection are in line with legislation.
 In addition, a family relation doesn't necessarily translate to a model tenant, so the right checks should still be carried out.

 By following certain steps, you can give such an arrangement the best possible chance of being a successful one.

 If you’re renting to a family member, you need to follow the process you would in any other professional letting capacity.

 One of the first steps is to initiate a tenant referencing process with regard to the prospective family member wishing to enter a tenancy agreement with you.
-By doing this, you’ll be more confident in knowing that rent can be paid in full and on time as well as having peace of mind that a reference has been provided by a previous landlord.
+By doing this, you’ll be more confident in knowing that rent can be paid in full and on time and having peace of mind that a reference has been provided by a previous landlord.

 Ensure you have a tenancy agreement

-Even if you’re renting to a family member, a tenancy agreement is essential.
-Tenancy agreements set out legal requirements for the landlord and the tenant, as well as the rights and the responsibilities of each.
-If you ask your family member to sign a tenancy agreement, you’ll both be clear as to what is expected of each party from the start of the tenancy.
+A tenancy agreement is essential even if you’re renting to a family member.
+Tenancy agreements set out legal requirements for the landlord and the tenant, as well as the rights and responsibilities of each.
+If you ask your family member to sign a tenancy agreement, you’ll be clear about what is expected of each party from the start of the tenancy.
 This way, you can prevent difficult conversations and misunderstandings.

-While it may feel formal to request a deposit prior to occupancy, by doing so you’ll allow for any accidents such as furniture breakages or stained carpets.
-This way, you can avoid putting any unnecessary financial pressure on your relation to pay for damage as it can be deducted from the deposit.
-Make sure you’re familiar with the 30 day deposit registration legislation beforehand.
+While it may feel formal to request a deposit before occupancy, by doing so, you’ll allow for any accidents such as furniture breakages or stained carpets.
+This way, you can avoid putting any unnecessary financial pressure on your family member to pay for damage as it can be deducted from the deposit.
+Make sure you’re familiar with the 30-day deposit registration legislation beforehand.